Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 ## Start the Django Polls Tutorial

-When you add new code, like new apps, features, bugfixes etc, use a separate branch, and keep the master branch stable.
-Then, to deploy you just push master to production.
+When you add new code, like new apps, features, bugfixes etc, it's better to use a separate branch, and keep the master branch stable.
+When the master branch is stable, deployment is just pushing it to production.
 As long as the master is stable, you can experiment and develop freely on other branches, and safely deploy with the master branch.

 So, to add the polls app start with a new branch.